madelinebirch/PROJECT_BeatWave_Data_Classification/README.md

 #### Features of note:

+**Features of note:**

+- **Instrumentalness:** Instrumentalness measures the presence of instrumental content in a track.
+Higher values suggest the track is primarily instrumental.

+- **Tempo:** Tempo represents the beats per minute (BPM) of the track, indicating speed and rhythm.

+- **Key:** The musical key of the track, represented as an integer value between 0 and 11, corresponding to different musical keys.

+- **Duration MS:** : Duration in milliseconds represents the length of the track in milliseconds.

-Danceability: The "danceability" feature (ranging from 0 to 1) indicates how suitable a track is for dancing.
+- **Danceability:** The "danceability" feature (ranging from 0 to 1) indicates how suitable a track is for dancing.
 Higher values suggest that the track is more danceable, likely characterized by a strong rhythm, beat, and tempo.

-Energy: The "energy" feature (ranging from 0 to 1) represents the intensity and activity of a track.
+- **Energy:** The "energy" feature (ranging from 0 to 1) represents the intensity and activity of a track.
 Tracks with high energy values are likely to be more fast-paced and lively, making them appealing for activities that require a high level of engagement and excitement.

-Loudness: The "loudness" feature (measured in decibels) indicates the overall volume of a track.
+- **Loudness:** The "loudness" feature (measured in decibels) indicates the overall volume of a track.
 Higher  values suggest that the track is relatively louder.
 This feature can play a role in determining the mood or atmosphere of the track, and it might be important for creating playlists with a consistent volume level or for selecting tracks that fit a particular ambiance.

+***Other features include:*** liveness (measure of how likely the track was recorded live), acousticness (level of acoustic instrumentation present in the track), speechiness (detection of spoken words in track), mode (musical modality of the track -- major, minor, etc.), valence (overall positivity or negativity of the track), and time signature (number of beats per bar, which notes get one beat).

 ## Modeling

 ### First Model: Decision Tree